Need to talk? Call 1800 882 436.

 • Airway: Open mouth.
 If there is something in their mouth place the child on their side and clear the airway with your fingers.

 • Cardiopulmonary resuscitation, or CPR: 30 chest compressions: 2 breaths.
-Continue until help arrives.
+Continue doing CPR until help arrives.

-• Defibrillation: Apply a defibrillator if one is available and follow the instructions.
+• Defibrillation: Apply a defibrillator if there is one available and follow the instructions.

 Find out about basic life support and resuscitation.